Skip to main content

 Bio

-DeLeon Gray is an Associate Professor of Educational Psychology and Equity in the College of Education at North Carolina State University.
-He was recently a Scholar-in-Residence in Michigan State University’s College of Education, and has previously held appointments at the Association for Psychological Science, the American Institutes for Research, and the National Institutes of Health.
+DeLeon Gray is a Washington, DC native who has been at NC State since 2012.
+He previously served as a Scholar-in-Residence in Michigan State University’s College of Education, and has worked at the Association for Psychological Science, the American Institutes for Research, and the National Institutes of Health.
 He is a graduate of the University of Maryland-Baltimore County (UMBC) (B.A., Interdisciplinary Studies) and The Ohio State University (M.A., Quantitative Research, Evaluation, and Measurement; Ph.D., Educational Psychology).
 He is a proud member of Alpha Phi Alpha Fraternity, Inc. (initiated Fall 2003), and enjoys bowling, karaoke, being a master of Connect 4, and having a winning fantasy football team.

 Selected Scholarly Publications